 Peter W. Marty serves as senior pastor of St. Paul Lutheran Church, a 3500-member congregation in Davenport, Iowa.
 He is a frequent preacher and speaker at colleges, churches, and conferences across the country.
-Author of more than 100 articles on leadership, preaching, and parish renewal in America, Marty is also the author of The Anatomy of Grace (Augsburg Fortress, 2008).
+Author of numerous articles on leadership, preaching, and parish renewal in America, Marty is also the author of The Anatomy of Grace (Augsburg Fortress, 2008).
 From 2004-2009, he served as host of the national radio broadcast, Grace Matters, speaking to more than a million listeners through the program’s weekly airing.

 In 2010, the Academy of Parish Clergy named him “Parish Pastor of the Year,” an award recognizing leadership excellence and faithfulness in congregational development.

 Peter has preached in some of America’s more notable pulpits including Washington National Cathedral, Duke Chapel, and Yale University.
 Since 2010, he has been the lead columnist for The Lutheran magazine.

 Pastor Marty has served on various hospital, college, foundation, and community boards.
 Presently he chairs the board of The Christian Century magazine.
 Other writings of his include contributions to several multi-volume works on preaching, and chapters in different books on congregational life and theology.
 He has served as narrator for different faith broadcast documentaries on the Hallmark channel.

 Marty is a one-time fellow of the Fund for Theological Education, and has served as a partner on pastoral leadership for the Fund.
 He has been a member of the Louisville Institute’s Pastor’s Working Group, and a past participant in the Duke Project for the Study of Ministry.
 In 2009, he was named the visiting Hoskins Fellow at Yale Divinity School.